YouvenZ/MARIO-Challenge-MICCAI-2024/summary/readme.md

      - **Code Link:** If you have a GitHub repository with your code, include the link in this section if not already provided.

 ---

-## General Tips

-- **Formatting:** Use LaTeX commands where needed for special formatting, equations, or terms.
-- **Clarity:** Aim to be concise but clear, focusing on methods, tools, and choices most critical to your solution.
-- **Completeness:** Ensure each required field is filled in, and check for consistency between sections.

 Thank you for following these instructions to complete the submission template!